HPlan 2026:

 The program will be announced shortly before the workshop.
 For now, we know that:

-• We will have one exciting invited talk, 1 hour including Q&A
+- We will have one exciting invited talk (see above), 1 hour including Q&A

 Accepted Papers

-We give our authors a short period after the conference (roughly two weeks) to make updates to their papers in case they receive helpful feedback during the poster session/conference.
+We give our authors a short period after the conference (roughly one week) to make updates to their papers in case they receive helpful feedback during the workshop/conference.
 We hence publish the entire proceedings after that time window.
 Note that we include page numbers due to these proceedings, but like in all years, all papers are non-archival.

 Presentations of papers from other venues